-Importing Timber to the UAE and Saudi Arabia: What Brazilian Suppliers Provide
+Importing Timber to UAE and Saudi Arabia From Brazil

 The UAE and Saudi Arabia are two of the most active timber importing markets in the Middle East, driven by construction booms, furniture demand, and packaging requirements.
 Brazil is a well-established supply origin for both markets — offering competitive FOB pricing, short transit times via Jebel Ali and Dammam, and the documentation infrastructure required for GCC import.